 How to Report a Daycare in Texas: Guide

-Our Texas daycare injury lawyers at The Button Law Firm have helped families move forward after traumatizing incidents involving children, and are sharing how to report injuries in the event that your child is seriously hurt while at daycare in Texas.
+Our Texas daycare injury lawyers at The Button Law Firm have helped families move forward after traumatizing incidents involving children.
+We are sharing how to report injuries if your child is seriously hurt at daycare in Texas.

-Reporting incidents and your child’s injuries to the state and proper authorities is important because it can help you and your family hold the daycare accountable for their wrongdoings as well as help protect other children from experiencing the same substandard or dangerous care.
+Reporting incidents and your child’s injuries to the state and proper authorities is important because it can help you and your family hold the daycare accountable for their wrongdoings and help protect other children from experiencing the same substandard or dangerous care.

 Step 1: Contact the Texas Department of Family and Protective Services Abuse Hotline